 In theory, M&A can have positive effects on the economy.
-In the past, many economists justified M&A by arguing that the newly formed, they'll be able to deliver goods of the same quality at lower prices than before or will offer new and better products to consumers.
+In the past, many economists justified M&A by arguing that the newly formed, for goods of the same quality as before.
+The question is: Which effect dominates, the desirable productivity effect or the undesirable market power effect?

-That is,